 ****UPDATE December 20, 2018****The Distribution Center in Lake County is now CLOSED.

 NCO is committed to supporting the needs of fire survivors from the devastating Lake County wildfires of 2015, 2016, 2017, and 2018.

-NCO continues to provide resources and services to fire survivors.
-It began in 2015, when NCO started managing the fiscal donations in the immediate aftermath of each fire.
-NCO then disbursed those funds to fire survivors through an application process.
-NCO is now administering assistance through our disaster case management process, providing food to survivors through our weekly food pantries, and utlizing AmeriCorps VISTA service members to assist with recovery.
+Since 2015, NCO has been collecting donations to assist fire survivors following the aftermath of each fire.
+NCO has then in turn provided resources, grants and services to fire survivors.
+NCO disburses those funds to fire survivors through an application process.
+Currently, NCO is administering assistance through our disaster case management process, providing support and technical asssitance to fire survivors through the rebuilding process, and utlizing AmeriCorps VISTA service members to assist with rebuilds.